Architecture

 Section titled “When to use overrides”- Ignore a false-positive advisory in the security verifier.

-- Restrict allowed licenses beyond the profile default.
+- Add allowed licenses beyond the profile default.

 - Customize badge appearance for your README.

-Overrides are validated by CI on every push.
+Overrides are validated by the doctor command and by CI on every push.
 Invalid overrides cause the pipeline to fail with a clear error message pointing to the schema violation.